blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 The autotracker will add PTZ motion requests to a queue while the motor is moving.
 Once the motor stops, the events in the queue will be executed together as one large move (rather than incremental moves).
 If your PTZ's motor is slow, you may not be able to reliably autotrack fast moving objects.

-Zooming is an experimental feature.
+Zooming is an experimental feature and may use significantly more CPU when tracking objects than panning/tilting only.
 It may be helpful to tweak your camera's autofocus settings if you are noticing focus problems when using zooming.

 ## Usage applications